Baud-lab/hermes-wire/Step3/README.md

 ```

 Parse/aggregate dbCAN outputs and ensure `make_func_matrices.R` sees them (e.g., place compatible TSVs into the annotation folder the script ingests).
 See dbCAN2 docs for usage details.

 ---

+⚠️ **Attention point:** The results reported on the thesis: <i>Host genetics shapes mucin niche colonisation by keystone gut bacteria, influencing metabolic health</i> (Dias, FMS; 2025 - <b>Yet to be published</b>) were obtained by using the codes on the `bin` folder separately.
+The Nextflow pipeline available here was not tested yet.
+Please, let us know if you found any problems trying to run it.

+---